Saving for grandchildren

 Money invested or saved in a Junior ISA is normally free of income or capital gains tax.
 The account is in the child’s name and cannot be withdrawn by them until they are 18 so is ideal if you would like to help your grandchildren when they are a little older.

-Only the parent or legal guardian can actually open a Junior ISA but once open contributions of up to £9,000 each tax year in total can be made by anyone.
-Beanstalk offers a stocks & shares Junior ISA and makes the whole process really simple for grandparents and parents to do.
+Beanstalk offers a stocks & shares Junior ISA and makes the whole process really simple for grandparents and parents to save.
 If you are a grandparent, you can register the child on the Beanstalk app and then have us send a message to the parent letting them know you want them to set up the Junior ISA.
 Once done, you will see your grandchild’s account on your app and you can use all the tools on Beanstalk to make contributions.
 The child’s parent can give you full access to the same account information they see so you can see how everything is going.

 3. Give grandchildren premium bonds